metabrainz/picard-docs/variables/variables_advanced.rst

 **_releasegroup_seriesnumber**

-   A multi-value variable containing the series numbers associated with the release group. (*since Picard 2.9*)
+   If the release group is part of one of more series, this multi-value variable contains the positions (numbers) of the release group in those series. (*since Picard 2.9*)

 Track Relationship Variables